Cycling Slovakia – Why it Should Be Your Next Destination

 This was one of the best days of our whole 5-month Europe bike trip, a day full of marvels, an area of Slovakia you really shouldn’t miss when cycling touring here.

-The path ends on the Southern tip of Lake Czorstyn (Jezioro Czorsztynskie), a good-looking man-made reservoir.
-From there, there are two ways to get to Osturna, one brings you back to Poland, and the other goes through a Slovakian valley, both are nice, easy, and short, about 10/12km to get to the Osturna area.
+From there, there are two ways to get to Osturna: one brings you back to Poland, and the other goes through a Slovakian valley.
+Both are nice, easy, and short, about 10/12km to get to the Osturna area.

 Osturna is a laid-back fairy-tale place with an interesting history and remaining sparkles of a unique culture, lying 700 meters above sea level amidst a gorgeous valley.

-This nine-kilometers-long village is only inhabited by about 390 persons.
-Those persons are Rusyns, a diasporic ethnic minority group with a complex history and fascinating architecture, 157 of its wooden structures are recognized as a national treasure.
-Riding through Osturna is a 10km long jump in a parallel universe.
+This nine-kilometer-long village is inhabited by about 390 people.
+Those people are Rusyns, a diasporic ethnic minority group with a complex history and fascinating architecture; 157 of their wooden structures are recognized as national treasures.
+Riding through Osturna is a 10km-long jump into a parallel universe.

-A few cozy and cheap accommodation options are available, together with a traditional bar and a small supermarket.
+A few cozy, cheap accommodation options are available, along with a traditional bar and a small supermarket.

 Read more about Osturna and the Dunajec Gorge in these two in-depth articles: